Our Favorite 100 Grocery Store Backpacking Foods

 WALMART

-Walmart stores on-trail are much more frequent on the Appalachian Trail than the Pacific Crest Trail or Continental Divide Trail, but they are called superstores for a reason.
+Walmart stores on the trail are much more frequent on the Appalachian Trail than on the Pacific Crest Trail or Continental Divide Trail, but they are called superstores for a reason.
 For hikers, Walmart is a reliable place to find inexpensive backpacking food.
 You’ll also usually be able to find stove fuel and other non-meal essentials here.

 In addition to all of the grocery store foods listed above, Walmart stores are often great places to find: